 Winter walking There are 110km of prepared paths in the valley and also on the higher slopes.
 Many opportunities for non-skiers to meet up with skiers at lunchtime.

-Cross country skiing One of the best resorts in the whole of the Alps for ‘langlauf’ with 75km of prepared ski trails leading from the resort out into the pine woods.
+Cross country skiing One of the best resorts in the whole of the Alps for langlauf with 75km of world cup trails leading from the resort out into the pine woods.
+Free for Davos/Klosters guests.

 Toboggan Several exciting runs starting from 3km.
 The longest run is from Madrisa to Saas - 8.5km with a difference of 850m in altitude.